di-unipi-socc/microMiner/README.md

 ## Requirements
 MicroMiner must be executed in a Kubernetes cluster on a UNIX environment.
 It's requested Python 3.8 and the sudo privileges.
+To support all MicroMiner features you need to enable ephemeralContainers on your Kubernetes cluster (https://www.shogan.co.uk/kubernetes/enabling-and-using-ephemeral-containers-on-kubernetes-1-16/).

 ## Installation
 Clone this repository.